Dear Parents and Students of Voorhees High School,

 Senior G.A.I.N.
 Time

 Please note that with the new Rolling Drop-Block Schedule, during the lunch blocks, seniors will be assigned to a designated classroom for the study hall portion of the block.
 This study hall is not considered G.A.I.N.
-Time, and students must report to the designated classroom.
+Time, and students must report to and remain in the designated classroom.
 This is because we cannot accommodate the entire senior class in the eating areas during the lunches.
 G.A.I.N.
-Time will be for the 55 minute regular block study halls.
+Time will be for the 55 minutes regular block study halls.

 Please understand that due to these requirements our students may be given pre-assessments in their classes during the first weeks of school.
 These pre-assessments will be used as a formative tool to measure growth and will not affect the student’s grade.

-The Parent-Student Handbook and calendar is available on the Voorhees website.
+The Parent-Student Handbook and calendar are available on the Voorhees website.
 Most of the information disseminated to you will be online.
-If you do not have access to the Internet, please inform us so that we may make arrangements to mail materials to you.
+If you do not have access to the Internet, please inform us so that we may arrange to mail materials to you.
 We encourage you to become familiar with the information contained in the handbook and mark the dates of important school events throughout the year.
 Some of the dates to note are listed below.

 Required Summer Reading